 A high-quality tilt shift lens from Nikon.
 It’s not quite as wide as the Canon lens, but still a nice wide angle at 24mm.

 Macro lenses can be useful for taking photographs unusually close to the subject.
 For most landscape and nature photography you can get by without a macro lens.
 However, if you want to have a macro lens for extreme closeups some good options are listed below.
+See our Reviews of the Best Macro Lenses for Canon and Reviews of the Best Macro Lenses for Nikon.

 A high-quality macro lens for Canon users